Wall Street Stocks Lifted By Tech Rebound Before Key Rate Decisions - UrduPoint

 Renewed interest in tech stocks drove Wall Street's main indices higher Monday, while European shares dipped at the start of a busy week of central bank meetings that should shed more light on the direction of interest rates

-London, (UrduPoint / Pakistan Point News - 18th Mar, 2024) Renewed interest in tech stocks drove Wall Street's main indices higher Monday, while European shares dipped at the start of a busy week of central bank meetings that should shed more light on the direction of interest rates.
+New York, (UrduPoint / Pakistan Point News - 19th Mar, 2024) Renewed interest in tech stocks drove Wall Street's main indices higher Monday, while European shares dipped at the start of a busy week of central bank meetings that should shed more light on the direction of interest rates.

 Oil prices rose as China reported robust industrial production growth and Ukraine continued to hit Russian oil refineries.